ACodingFish/LogitechGMouseFix/README.md

 * This is probably able to be done through a macro.
 If not, I may spend some time and implement it later.

 # Epilogue
 Honestly, this is the largest LUA script I've seen for the G502.
-Need to keep track of mouse button state to fix the delay properly.